zhangyuc/splash/package.md

 {% endhighlight %}

-Other methods set the parameters for the optimization algorithm.
 Besides the number of iteration and the stepsize, you are also allowed to configure the Splash system parameters (`maxThreadNum`, `dataPerIteration`, etc.).
 See the [Splash API]({{site.baseurl}}/api/) section for the meaning of these parameters.

 # Collapsed Gibbs Sampling for LDA